Generalized Out-of-Distribution Detection: A Survey: OOD Detection: Methodology

-One-hot encoding is commonly used to encode categorical information for classification.
-However, one-hot encoding ignores the inherent relationship among labels.
+Some works redesign the label space to achieve good OOD detection performance.
+While commonly used to encode categorical information for classification, the one-hot encoding ignores the inherent relationship among labels.
 For example, it is unreasonable to have a uniform distance between \texttt{dog} and \texttt{cat} vs. \texttt{dog} and \texttt{car}.
 To this end, several works attempt to use information in the label space for OOD detection.
-Some works arrange the large semantic space into a hierarchical taxonomy of known classes~\cite{hierarchical18cvpr,mos21cvpr}.
-Under the redesigned label architecture, top-down classification strategy~\cite{hierarchical18cvpr} and group softmax training~\cite{mos21cvpr} are demonstrated effective.
+Some works arrange the large semantic space into a hierarchical taxonomy of known classes~\cite{hierarchical18cvpr,mos21cvpr,hierarchyood}.
+Under the redesigned label architecture, top-down classification strategy~\cite{hierarchical18cvpr,hierarchyood} and group softmax training~\cite{mos21cvpr} are demonstrated effective.
 Another set of works uses word embeddings to automatically construct the label space.
 In \cite{ksemantic18nips}, the sparse one-hot labels are replaced with several dense word embeddings from different NLP models, forming multiple regression heads for robust training.
 When testing, the label, which has the minimal distance to all the embedding vectors from different heads, will be considered as the prediction.
 If the minimal distance crosses above the threshold, the sample would be classified as ``novel''.
 Recent works further take the image features from language-image pre-training models~\cite{radford2021learning} to better detect novel classes, where the image encoding space also contains rich information from the language space~\cite{nearood21arxiv,gan2021language}.